 Billy McBillson here, game writer with three years of professional experience.
 I'm applying to the Reviewing & Guide Writing job you recently posted on VGJobs.

 I started writing about games four years ago with a personal blog.
 There, I created daily news posts and wrote reviews for some of my favorite releases (Borderlands, Monster Hunter 4).
 Shortly after I landed a gig with GameReviewsMegaSite.com where I wrote mobile game guides along with the occasional cheats article.

 I really enjoy working on reviews, guides, and walkthroughs, especially in the mobile and console arenas, which I know your team covers extensively.
 I've followed your content for quite a while and am thrilled at the prospect of becoming a regular contributor!

-My resume is attached to this application.
-I'm happy to provide writing samples, too, if you like, and am always open for interviews at your convenience.
+My resume is attached along with links to two writing samples.
+I'm always open for interviews at your convenience.